sebastianspicker/phyphox-arduino-classroom-kit/docs/archive/2026-05-16-remediation-docs/verification-baseline.md

 # Verification Baseline

-Baseline established on 2026-05-16 from `/Users/sebastian/Git/phyphox-arduino-classroom-kit`.
+Baseline established on 2026-05-16 from the repository root.

 This is a verification record, not a remediation pass.
 No production code was changed.
 Existing worktree state before this pass included a deleted tracked